o1-labs/proof-systems/README.md

 We assume that you already have:

-* `gates`: a circuit, which can be expressed as a vector of [kimchi::circuits::CircuitGate]
+* `gates`: a circuit, which can be expressed as a vector of [CircuitGate](https://o1-labs.github.io/proof-systems/rustdoc/kimchi/circuits/gate/struct.CircuitGate.html)
 * a way to produce a `witness`, which can be expressed as a `[Vec<F>; COLUMNS]` (for `F` some field of your chosing)
 * `public_size`: the size of the public input